Blog

 Skydel runs fine on either Windows or Linux Ubuntu.
 However, we strongly recommend using Linux Ubuntu when simulating more than one constellation and more than one GNSS band.
 GPU performances are about 30% better under Linux Ubuntu.
 Under Windows, Nvidia cards are set to run in “WDDM” driver mode, which makes them run CUDA code slower.
 They can be switched to “TCC” driver mode to get linux-like performance, but this is only possible for the “RTX” product line, and for GPU not used for display.

-Real-time operation is more stable under Linux Ubuntu, because there are less general O/S services running in background.
+Real-time operation is more stable under Linux Ubuntu because there are fewer general O/S services running in background.

 External applications